BitcoinCash1/Bitcoin-Cash-Node/doc/test-networks.md

 of 32MB blocks, and due to the resulting time to sync a test node from scratch, has become inconvenient for quick tests.

+The historical role is as a test network where application builders can test their apps against the currently deployed consensus rules (as much as possible) and at minimal expense without disrupting the main network.

 Testnet4
 --------

 Testnet4 is a testnet3 replacement (starting from a fresh genesis block) intended to be kept light-weight and quick to sync, in other words free of big block 'spam'.

+It continues the role of a test network where application builders can test their apps against most of the currently deployed mainnet consensus at minimal expense without disrupting the main network.

 Testnet4 has a reduced default blocksize to discourage high throughput and difficulty algorithm settings adjusted to make sure it recovers to be